Graham · Glen Coe & Lochaber

 - How hard is Beinn na Gucaig?

-- Beinn na Gucaig is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 462m of ascent and takes most walkers 3-5 hours.
-Terrain: Conifer plantation tracks for the lower stretch, then boggy heather and bracken once on the open hill.
+- We grade Beinn na Gucaig at 3/5, which puts it in moderately challenging territory.
+The usual route is around 12km with 462m of climbing; allow 3-5 hours.
+Underfoot: Conifer plantation tracks for the lower stretch, then boggy heather and bracken once on the open hill.

 - Where do I park for Beinn na Gucaig?